 Wholesale inventories in the US advanced by 1.8% from a month earlier to $895.4 billion in June of 2022, slightly below an initial estimate of a 1.9% rise and after a 1.9% increase in the previous month.
 It was the 23rd straight month of gains, as stocks of both durable goods (2% vs 2.1% in May) and nondurables (1.4% vs 1.7%) stocks increased.
 On an annual basis, wholesale inventories jumped 25.5% in June, also slightly below an earlier reading of 25.6% source: U.S. Census Bureau

 Wholesale Inventories in the United States averaged 0.43 percent from 1992 until 2022, reaching an all time high of 2.80 percent in February of 2022 and a record low of -1.90 percent in March of 2009.
 This page provides - United States Wholesale Inventories - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 United States Wholesale Inventories - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

 Wholesale Inventories in the United States is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Wholesale Inventories in the United States to stand at 0.68 in 12 months time.
-In the long-term, the United States Wholesale Inventories is projected to trend around 0.20 percent in 2020, according to our econometric models.
+In the long-term, the United States Wholesale Inventories is projected to trend around 0.20 percent in 2023, according to our econometric models.